Least Volume Analysis: Least Volume Problems

-To flatten the latent set and align it with the latent coordinate axes, we want the latent code's standard deviation (STD) vector $\pmb{\sigma}$ to be as sparse as possible, which bespeaks the compression of the dataset onto a latent subspace of the least dimension.
+To flatten the latent set $\gZ$ and align it with the latent coordinate axes, we want the latent code's standard deviation (STD) vector $\pmb{\sigma}(\gZ)$ to be as sparse as possible, which bespeaks the compression of the dataset onto a latent subspace of the least dimension.
 The common penalty for promoting sparsity is the $L_1$ norm.
-However, $\|\pmb{\sigma}\|_1$ does not necessarily lead to flattening, as we will discuss later in \S\ref{sec:pedago}.
+However, $\|\pmb{\sigma}\|_1$ does not necessarily lead to flattening (see \S\ref{sec:pedago}).

 An alternative regularizer is $\prod_i\sigma_i$\textemdash the \emph{product of all elements of the latent code's STD vector $\pmb{\sigma}$}.
-We call this the \textbf{\emph{volume}} penalty.
+We call this quantity the \emph{volume}.
 It is based on the intuition that a curved surface can only be enclosed by a cuboid of much larger volume than a cuboid that encloses its flattened counterpart.
-The cuboid has its sides parallel to the latent coordinate axes (as shown in Fig.~\ref{fig:least_volume}) so that when its volume is minimized, the flattened latent set inside is also aligned with these axes.
+The cuboid has its sides parallel to the latent coordinate axes (as shown in Fig.~\ref{fig3:least_volume}) so that when its volume is minimized, the flattened latent set inside is also aligned with these axes.
 To evaluate the cuboid's volume, we can regard the STD of each latent dimension as the length of each side of this cuboid.
 The cuboid's volume reaches zero only when one of its sides has zero length (\ie, $\sigma_i=0$), indicating that the latent surface is compressed into a linear subspace.
-Conceptually, we can then extract this subspace as the new latent space and continue performing this flattening process \emph{recursively} until the latent set cannot be flattened any more in the final latent space.
+Conceptually, we can then extract this subspace as the new latent space, and continue this compression and extraction \emph{recursively} until the latent set cannot be compressed any more in the final latent space.
+In practice, we can realize this conceptual recursion with an algorithm named \emph{Dynamic Pruning} (see \S\ref{sec:dpa}).

-In practice, though, this recursive process is troublesome to implement, whereas directly minimizing the volume may induce vanishing gradients when several $\sigma_i$ are marginal, hindering flattening.
-Therefore, we supplement each $\sigma_i$ with an amount $\eta\geq 0$ to make the volume penalty become $\prod_i (\sigma_i + \eta)$.
-To avoid extremely large gradients when the latent dimension $m$ is large, we implement instead equivalently minimizing the geometric mean $ \sqrt[\leftroot{-3}\uproot{3}m]{\prod_i (\sigma_i + \eta)}$, which we evaluate using the ExpMeanLog trick to avoid numerical issues.